'I leave with my head high' - Gerrard

 "I've lived under that pressure and that demand to win every single week and to compete."

-Gerrard was a front runner to replace Dean Smith, who was sacked on 7 November.
+Gerrard was a frontrunner to replace Dean Smith, who was sacked on 7 November.

-The former Liverpool and England captain said he first became aware of interest from the Premier League club four days later, on Wednesday, with him being unveiled by Villa the following day.
+The former Liverpool and England captain said he first became aware of interest from the Premier League club four days later, on Wednesday.
+He was unveiled by Villa the following day.

 It has since been announced that Gerrard will take Gary McAllister, Tom Culshaw, Jordan Milsom, Michael Beale and Scott Mason with him from Rangers as his backroom staff.